Mariupol theatre: March 2022 Russian airstrike

 On 16 March 2022, the theatre was largely destroyed by airstrikes during the Russian invasion of Ukraine.
 Hundreds of civilians were apparently sheltering in the building at the time.
 Satellite imagery taken prior to and immediately after the attack showed the Russian word for children, "Дети", painted on the ground at the front and rear of the building, to inform Russian military planes that children were sheltering in the building.
 The day after it was destroyed, the Cabinet of Ministers of Italy approved a proposal to offer Ukraine the resources and means to rebuild the theatre as soon as possible.
 The estimated death toll ranges from at least a dozen to over 600 people.
 The attack was described by Amnesty International as a "clear war crime" by Russian forces.

+According to the Center for Spatial Technologies (CST), an architectural research collective based between Kyiv and Berlin, the occupying Russian forces actively sought to erase evidence related to the Russian strike, inviting pro-war Russian bloggers to record videos saying that Ukraine had destroyed the building in a "false flag" attack.
+Concerts celebrating Russian nationalism were held in front of the ruins of the theatre.
+Despite the strike occurring when there was no mobile signal, and phones being checked by Russian "filtering" stations on the way out of the city, as well as occupation authorities taking care to conceal the facts of the war crime using excavators and propaganda, the CST set out to explore the history of the theatre.